 Wendt S. The spirit and the shotgun: armed resistance and the struggle for civil rights.
+Vol. New perspectives on the history of the South.
 Gainesville: University Press of Florida; 2007.

 Walker J. The 'Gun-Toting' Gloria Richardson: Black Violence in Cambridge, Maryland.
-Gender in the civil rights movement [Internet].
+In: Gender in the civil rights movement [Internet].
 New York: Garland; 1999. p.
-169-185.
+169-85.
 Available from: